aliciakott/MyReads-React-App/README.md

 #### In the `node_modules` folder

-You will also need the following packages:
+You will also need the following packages, which should be included in your download:

 * prop-types
 * react-router-dom
 * sort-by

-If any of these folders are missing, please see the _Troubleshooting_ section of this file Finally,
+If any of these packages are missing, please see the _Troubleshooting_ section of this file Finally, this app also makes use of [Google fonts](http://fonts.googleapis.com/)

 ## Using MyReads

-## Important
-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+Selecting a bookshelf (or none) for any book on the home page relocates that book.
+In the lower right corner, you can navigate to the search page.

+The input field on the search page ignores all numbers and symbols.
+Please see the list of available search terms in [SEARCH_TERMS.md](SEARCH_TERMS.md).
+These are the _only_ queries that will yield any matches (So if you search for _funky monkeys_ and don't get any results, don't say I didn't warn you).

+Select a bookshelf on any book in your search results to add them to the main page.

 ## Troubleshooting The App